iSpecimen Seeks $20 Million In U.S. IPO Plan (Private:ISPN)

 When we learn more about the IPO's pricing and valuation assumptions, I'll provide a final opinion.

-Expected IPO Pricing Date: To be announced
+Expected IPO Pricing Date: To be announced.

 Gain Insight and actionable information on U.S. IPOs with IPO Edge research.